RISHAV2062/AI-Powered-Tsunami-Warning-Detection-System---Japan-Government/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [Contributing Guidelines] for details.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Acknowledgments